jlgott/cflow/src/cflow/rules/CFLOW_Rules.md

-# Function Flow: Functional Programming for LLM Systems
+# CFlow: Functional Programming for LLM Systems

-> If you are an AI agent building LLM systems with Function Flow, read this guide **VERY, VERY** carefully!
-This is your essential reference for functional LLM development.
+> If you are an AI agent building systems with CFlow, read this guide **VERY** carefully and step-by-step!
+This is your essential reference for functional Graph development.
 Always (1) start with pure functions, (2) design state fields first, and (3) compose small functions into larger workflows.
 {: .warning }

-## Function Flow Philosophy
+## CFlow Philosophy

-Function Flow applies **functional programming principles** to LLM system graph design:
+CFlow applies **functional programming-like principles** to system graph design:

 - **Pure Functions**: Each node is a pure function that takes state and returns state
 - **Automatic Immutability**: Framework handles deep copying - you just modify and return state